 In The Shop Cats of New York, you’ll find the stories of cats at Shakespeare & Company, Bleecker Street Records and C.O.
 Bigelow pharmacy (which has a long history of cats going back to the company’s founding in 1838).
 The cat cafe, Meow Parlor, is also documented.

 Get the book The Shop Cats of New York on Amazon.
-See the slideshow below for more images from the book:
+See the slideshow below for more photos by Andrew Marttila from the book:

 Next, get to know Matilda, the Algonquin Hotel cat better.